Hatuos/Search-algorithms-Autonomous-car/README.md

 # Search-algorithms-Autonomous-car

+Hi, this is my first project on Github, I hope it can help someone.

 ## Problem description
 The aim of this project is to use search strategies as a proposed solution in the determination of trajectory planning for autonomous cars.